GiorgioPietrabissa/giorgiopietrabissa.github.io/_pages/about.md

 I will be available for interviews on the **2023-2024 Academic Job Market**.

-I am an economist with research interests in urban, interantional and labor economics.
+I am an economist with research interests in urban, international and labor economics, and specific focus on inequality.
+I use quantitative tools from trade and IO.

-My research explores the factors influencing residential choices, spatial inequalities and the impact of our interactions on economic activity, utilizing quantitative tools from trade and IO.
+In my research I study how the interplay of multiple markets within cities determines spatial inequalities and the distribution of economic activity.

-I have a passion for maps - they allow us to bring complex data to life in a beautiful way.
+**Fields**:

+* Urban and Spatial Economics
+* International Economics
+* Labor Economics